Emanem/linux-hunter/README.md

 Current code/logic is somehow prototype and partially optimized - please use it at your own risk.

 ## How it works
 _linux-hunter_ primarily operates by loading the _entire_ MH:W memory address space into its own; it then scans memory to find some _magic_ patterns.
-When such patterns are found, it then goes into a loop and keep on _navigating_ those patterns by de-referencing memory addresses and interpreting those according to the MH:W memory layour (i.e. player, monsters and session information).
+When such patterns are found, it then goes into a loop and keeps on _navigating_ those patterns by de-referencing memory addresses and interpreting those according to the MH:W memory layout (i.e. player, monsters and session information).

 _linux-hunter_ will perform such memory navigation every _n_ time and then display on the terminal UI required information.
 Using different options sorts different effects:
 * `--lazy-allocs` Only copy full memory segments from HM:W process when necessary - this minimizes memory usage
-* `--mem-dirty-opt` Only refresh full memory segments from HM:W process when necessary - this minimizes memory transfer (_system_ time)
+* `--mem-dirty-opt` Only refresh full memory segments from HM:W process when necessary - this minimizes CPU usage by limiting memory transfer (_system_ time)
 * `-d / --direct-mem` Don't load/refresh full memory segments from MH:W process, but only the minimum required bits to de-reference memory.
-This option alone reduces drastically _user_ and _system_ time - we don't copy anymore memory segments.
-Combined with `--lazy-allocs` also reduced memory usage even further.
+This option alone reduces drastically CPU usage for _user_ and _system_ time - we don't copy anymore memory segments.
+Combined with `--lazy-allocs` also reduces memory usage even further.
 The drawback is potential instability

 ## Linux differences
 Following the main differences I had to overcome to port the logic of SmartHunter to Linux; considering the challenges below, I think I've been lucky so far.